TomSbados/TomSbados/README.md

 ## About Me:
 I'm an aspiring data scientist with a strong foundation in mathematics and research experience.
-I excel in tackling regression tasks and enjoy exploring the realm of LLMs.
+I excel in tackling regression tasks and enjoy exploring the realm of LLMs and Reinforcement Learning.
 Additionally, I possess skills in classical machine learning and the necessary mathematical knowledge to support my work.
+I am looking for roles involving the full data lifecycle and am eager to learn and improve my skills.

 ### Personal Website 💻 [Website](https://tomsbados.github.io/Tomas-Portfolio)